Challenges of Working With Kids in the 21st Century: Special Topics in Child & Adolescent Psychodynamic Psychotherapy

 This class will explore the emergence of eating disorder behaviors in adolescence, including bingeing, purging, restricting and overexercising.
 We will examine how adolescents may utilize these behaviors to cope with developmental and interpersonal challenges, and how we as clinicians can approach and prevent incipient eating disorders.

-Students will learn to diagnose and distinguish eating disorders from more general adolescent turmoil
+Students will diagnose and distinguish eating disorders from more general adolescent turmoil

-Students will become familiar with the fundamental conceptual frameworks and techniques for treating adolescents who are exhibiting eating disorder behaviors
+Students will discuss the fundamental conceptual frameworks and techniques for treating adolescents who are exhibiting eating disorder behaviors

 Annalee Sweet, LCSW, CGP, is a licensed clinical social worker and a certified group psychotherapist.
 She is a graduate of the Child and Adolescent Psychotherapy Training Program and the Couples Therapy Training Program at the William Alanson White Institute.
 She has worked at all levels of care in eating disorder treatment in Boston and New York City.
 She is in private practice in Greenwich Village, where she provides group, family, couples and individual therapy to adolescents and adults, primarily to those with eating and body image issues.

 Class 5 May 11, 2020